kata198/indexedredis/README.rst

 If you explicitly call myOBj.save(cascadeSave=False), then only "myObj" is saved.
 If you assigned reference to a foreign object which has been saved (and thus has a primary key), that primary key will be linked.
 If you assign reference to a foreign object which has NOT been saved, you will NOT have a link.
 You will need to explicitly save the child first.
 Also, if a child foreign object has changed values, they will not be saved along with "myOBj" when cascadeSave=False.

+For the reload function, there is a parameter, *cascadeObjects*, default True.
+This will control whether any foreign models which have local changes will be reloaded.
+If True, any foreign model at any level with local changes will be reloaded (and reflected in the return vlaue).
+If False, only the pk field is checked.

 For comparison functions ( hasSameValues, hasUnsavedChanges, getUpdatedFields ) there is a parameter, *cascadeObjects*, default False, which will cause any foreign link objects  ( and any links those objects may contain, etc. ) to be included in the results.

 For example, consider the following: